nordin-johan/lemon/README.md

 # Lemon
-Lemon is a framework for building Javascript runtime software.
+Lemon is a framework for building Javascript runtime software built on the Chrome V8 Javascript Engine.

 * __C++ bindings__